top of page

 ABOUT THIS TRIP

 Bhutan isn’t a place you just visit.
 It’s a place that quietly reshapes the way you see the world.
 Tucked away in the Eastern Himalayas, this is one of the last countries where tradition isn’t preserved for tourists.
 It’s simply how life is lived.
 Monks in crimson robes walk alongside school kids.
 Prayer flags flutter across mountain passes.
 Time moves slower here, and somehow, that’s exactly what makes everything feel more alive.
-This journey takes you through Bhutan’s most iconic valleys, from Paro to Punakha, and into the heart of its culture.
+This journey takes you through Bhutan’s most iconic valleys, from Paro to Phobjikha, and into the heart of its culture.
 You’ll hike to ancient monasteries perched impossibly on cliffs, share stories with locals, and experience a way of life that places happiness above all else.
 It’s not just about ticking off sights.
 It’s about being present, embracing simplicity, and reconnecting with what really matters.

 BEST TIME TO GO